jh125486/lld/README.md

 - Use responsibly and adhere to LinkedIn Learning's terms of service.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [License](LICENSE) file for details.